- Telephone 0141 276 9530

 Large, bustling café beneath Kelvingrove Art Gallery and Museum, popular with art-lovers, tourists and families.

-- Low point: Can be quite noisy when busy
+- Low point: Always very busy

 - Private dining: Up to 50 covers

 - Provides: Vegetarian options (at least ¼ main courses), Gluten-free options, Children's portions, Children's high chairs, Wheelchair access, Free wi-fi

 - Music on stereo: No music

 - Live entertainment: Organ recitals upstairs, none in downstairs